Integrality of $\mathrm{GL}_2\times\mathrm{GL}_2$ Rankin-Selberg integrals for ramified representations: Abstract

 \section{Abstract}

-Let $\pi_1,\pi_2$ be irreducible admissible generic tempered representations of $\GL_2(F)$ for some $p$-adic field $F$ of odd residue characteristic.
-We introduce a natural notion of general $(\pi_1\times\pi_2)$-\textit{integral} data $(\phi,g_1,g_2)\in \mathcal{S}(F^2)\times\GL_2(F)^2$ at which the Rankin-Selberg integral can be evaluated.
-This is inspired by work of Loeffler, and previous work of the author, on unramified zeta integrals.
-We then establish an integral variant of a result of Jacquet-Langlands for the local Rankin-Selberg zeta integral associated to $\pi_1\times\pi_2$; i.e. we show that for any such integral datum $(\phi,g_1,g_2)$, we have for a finite set $\Sigma^1\subseteq\mathbf{C}^\times$ of roots of unity and unitary character values, depending only on $\pi_1,\pi_2$.
-This is compatible with the notion of integrality coming from newforms $f_1,f_2$ of even integral weights, satisfying a mild local dihedral condition at $2$.
-We show that if $\pi_1,\pi_2$ are local pieces of $f_1,f_2$ at \textit{any} prime $p$, the coefficient algebra is $\mathcal{O}_{K}[p^{-1}]$ with $K$ a number field only depending on $f_1,f_2$.
-Our approach relies on a reinterpretation of the local Rankin-Selberg integral, and works of Assing and Saha on values of $p$-adic Whittaker new-vectors.
+Let $\pi_1,\pi_2$ be irreducible admissible generic tempered representations of $\mathrm{GL}_2(F)$ for some finite extension $F/\mathbf{Q}_p$ of odd residue characteristic.
+Inspired by work of Loeffler and previous work of the author on unramified zeta-integrals, we introduce a natural general notion of $(\pi_1\times\pi_2)$-\textit{integral} data at which the Rankin-Selberg zeta-integral can be evaluated.
+We then establish an integral refinement of Jacquet-Langland's GCD-result for this zeta-integral, when evaluated at $(\pi_1\times\pi_2)$-integral data.
+This is compatible with the notion of integrality coming from the Fourier coefficients of newforms of even integral weights.
+Our approach relies on a reinterpretation of the Rankin-Selberg zeta-integral, and works of Assing and Saha on values of $p$-adic Whittaker new vectors.

-\blfootnote{We gratefully acknowledge support from the following research grant: ERC Grant No. 101001051—Shimura varieties and the Birch–Swinnerton-Dyer conjecture.}
+\blfootnote{The author was supported from the following research grant: ERC Grant No. 101001051—Shimura varieties and the Birch–Swinnerton-Dyer conjecture.}